 What makes beeswax candles so great for air purification?
 Other than being all-natural, they have been proven to release negative ions into the air which neutralizes particles from air pollutants.
 Snag a few beeswax candles, spread them throughout your house, and light those babies to naturally purify your air.
 They are also fantastic for anyone who is sensitive to smell, giving off a subtle scent of honey and nectar.

 Are you the kind of person that absolutely loves getting a new houseplant?
 Today is your lucky day because houseplants are another natural way to purify the air in your home!
 They get rid of pollutants in the air, water, and soil by absorbing the gases through their leaves.
 Plants like Spider Mums, Gerbera Daisies, English Ivy, and more are some of the best for air purification, but almost anything will do.
-Spread those plants around and leave them to work.
+Spread those air purifying plants around and leave them to work.

 Whatever road you decide to take for natural air purification, you can find peace of mind in knowing that you are keeping the air in your home clean for you and your loved ones.
 Stock up on your air purifiers today!